Pregnant woman hit by Russian bombing of Ukraine hospital dies along with her baby

 A surgeon said on Saturday both the child and mother had died.

-Timur Marin, who treated the woman at another site after the one in Mariupol was destroyed, said her pelvis had been crushed and her hip detatched during the air strike on the hospital where she was meant to give birth.
+Timur Marin, who treated the woman at another site after the one in Mariupol was destroyed, said her pelvis had been crushed and her hip detached during the airstrike on the hospital where she was meant to give birth.

 He said medics delivered the baby via caesarean section but it showed “no signs of life”.